-NAT stands for Network Address Translation and is a fundamental of part computer networking.
-In the most basic sense, NAT allows for the routing of internet traffic through a network, and our system, like most other large networks, uses NAT to route traffic from the internet to all of your devices.
+NAT stands for Network Address Translation and is a fundamental part of computer networking.
+In the most basic sense, NAT allows for the routing of internet traffic through a network.
+Our system, like most other large networks, uses NAT to route traffic from the internet to all of your devices.

-Gaming systems often categorize three different levels of NAT: Type 3 or Strict, Type 2 or Moderate, and Type 1 or Open.
+Gaming systems categorize NAT with three varying levels: Type 3 or Strict, Type 2 or Moderate, and Type 1 or Open.

-Game consoles will sometimes run into NAT issues when attempting to use online services such as XBOX Live or PSN.
-You may do a network test on your gaming device and it might tell you that you have a strict or Type 3 NAT.
+Gaming consoles will sometimes run into NAT issues when attempting to use online services such as XBOX Live or PSN.
+You may do a network test on your gaming device and it should tell you that you have a Strict or Type 3 NAT.
 This sometimes causes issues with online services such as voice chat and matchmaking when performing peer-to-peer gaming.

 In order to get NAT Type 2 on your gaming device:

 Please find the MAC address of your gaming device (for help finding a MAC address, click here)

 Purchase a plan with a dynamic BiNAT (availability may vary).

 Then go to the customer portal and sign in to your account.

 Under the Devices tab, you can expand each device on your account.
 In the device configuration, you can add the DMZ to the device you wish to have the Public IP where it says Add.